PDF 283 KB

 Data outage notification

-Flinders Medical Centre (FMC) data will not be available from 26 February – 17 March due to scheduled Patient Administration System upgrade and configuration.
+Flinders Medical Centre (FMC) data will not be available due to scheduled Patient Administration System upgrade and configuration.
 The outage remains until data flow is re-established and/or any data issues are resolved.

 SA Health apologises for any inconvenience.

 The Ambulance Service dashboard was developed to assist improved patient access to Emergency Departments (ED) in metropolitan Adelaide.

 The dashboard consists of the following six sections:

 The content of all sections (except Ambulance) is drawn from the existing ED and Inpatient dashboards and provides a near real time combination of patient flow data.
 It includes information about average ambulance clearance times and the number of ambulances at hospitals for 30 minutes or more in the previous three hours.

 More information about the Ambulance Services dashboard is available on the Ambulance Service dashboard fact sheet (PDF 170KB).

 The ED table provides a status summary of all metropolitan emergency departments and includes specific breakdowns for the number of patients in a resuscitation area.

 Dashboard users can click on specific hospitals in the table to update the Triage Category and 24 Hour Activity graph sections of the dashboard.